Netatalk/netatalk/doc/manpages/man1/nad.1.md

 databases are updated as appropriate when files in a shared Netatalk volume are modified.

-This is preferable over using the equivalent system file operation commands on files in a Netatalk shared volume to preserve the integrity of Mac OS metadata and accuracy of the CNID database.
+Using **nad** is preferable over the operating system's native file operation commands on files and directories in a Netatalk shared volume, because it preserves the integrity of Mac OS metadata and accuracy of the CNID database.

 It depends on Netatalk running on the host system and the AFP volume being shared by Netatalk.

+Only users with appropriate permissions to access the files and directories can use **nad** to manipulate them.
+It is sensitive to afp.conf settings such as *valid users* and *invalid users*.

 # Available Commands